In the ever so clever and honest words of Carrie Bradshaw-

 Never have I heard such stories of love for ones significant other or children.

-taking them for bike rides, dancing like a fool in the living room with them or
+It is rare to find a man who enjoys staying home with the children, taking them for bike rides, dancing like a fool in the living room with them or teaching them how to play any and every sport.

-he showed his children that you can be a great dad and a great husband.
+He just genuinely loved being a dad and he showed his children that you can be a great dad and a great husband.

 One does not have to be sacrificed.